stronnag/msp_set_rx/README.md

 * Ensure you've met the required arming conditions
 * Use a supported FC or the SITL
 * Remove the props etc.

+## Postscript

+Really, it's all about preparation, in particular the interrogation of the FC prior to sending any `MSP_SET_RAW_RC` data in order to get the box names and switch settings that will be necessary to arm and monitor the "box" and "arming" flags that enable your application to monitor the state of the automated FC.

 ## Licence